 What does it mean to be a “Missional Church”?
 It refers to churches that purposely reach out and minister to those who are not a part of their assembly!
-Greenwood Park has a rich history of ministry in foreign missions, benevolence, campus ministry and more recently, working with refugees in our community!
+Greenwood Park has a rich history of ministry in foreign missions, benevolence, campus ministry, and more recently, working with refugees in our community!

-How does Missions fit our Mission Statement?
+How do Missions fit our Mission Statement?

 We elevate God when we preach the gospel everywhere.

 Matthew 28: 18-20, “18 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”